Figgas 4 Life

 Figgas 4 Life is the only studio album by American hip hop group Major Figgas.
 It was released on June 30, 2000, through RuffNation Records.
-Production was handled by HotRunner, Darnell Marshall, Dean Murder, Lee Johnson, Leon Kidd, Melvin Carter and Cedric "Smitty" Smith.
-It features the lone guest appearance from Kenny Whitehead.
+The album was produced by HotRunner, Darnell Marshall, Dean Murder, Lee Johnson, Leon Kidd, Melvin Carter, and Cedric "Smitty" Smith.
+It features a guest appearance from Kenny Whitehead.
 The album peaked at number 115 on the Billboard 200, number 29 on the Top R&B/Hip-Hop Albums and number 3 on the Top Heatseekers.
 Its lead single "Yeah That's Us" made it to number thirty on the Hot R&B/Hip-Hop Songs and number two on the Hot Rap Songs.

 Critical reception

 The Morning Call called the album "a fairly ho-hum affair from these Philly natives, only punctuated by some sterling production that is never matched by either passion or innovation on the lyrical bent".

 AllMusic wrote: "With at least seven rappers working in various combinations, the group varies its sound effectively.
 Unfortunately, beyond musical interest, there is little but the usual nomenclature of gangsta rap to be found in the actual words".